aspose-pdf-cloud/aspose-pdf-cloud-python/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 23.11
+## Enhancements in Version 23.12
+- Support to update bookmark in password protected PDF document.
+- Support to delete bookmarks from password protected PDF document.
+- Support to add bookmarks to password protected PDF document.
+- Support to delete properties of password protected PDF document.
+- Support to add properties of password protected PDF document.
-- Support to Convert Password Protected PDF Documents.
+- Support to read properties of password protected PDF document.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

+## Bugs fixed in Version 23.12
+- PDF to XLSX Conversion clubs data in one cell.
+- GetDocumentBookmarks does not get bookmarks from protected PDF.

 ## Requirements.
 Python 2.7 and 3.4+